Skip to main content

 This workshop is part of the Contemplative Practices Summit series.

 Education is never neutral; it can either replicate harm or nurture liberation.
 As educators and contemplative practitioners, we cannot simply dwell on what is broken.
-While tending to present realities, we must also engage our collective moral imagination to project new possibilities for futures that are whole, just, and life-affirming.
+While tending to present realities, we must also engage our collective imagination to imagine new possibilities for futures that are whole, just, and life-affirming.
 Imagination, when joined with collective action, becomes a transformative mode of contemplative resistance.

 For some, this resistance evolves into a liberatory pedagogy that makes freedom, equity, and justice more than intellectual exercises.
 They become embodied practices—ontological decisions—that allow us to breathe into the present moment while envisioning generative, just futures beyond inherited systems of domination.
+This includes working towards liberation, cultivating collective care, encouraging the praxis of justice, and embodying vigilant hope.

 A smiling man wearing glasses, a teal blazer with a pocket square, and a white checkered shirt.